calvinw/rmarkdown-colab-google-docs/README.md

-This project shows Rmarkdown(Rmd) examples based on R and Python that can be converted to ipynb files used for Google Colab or Jupyter Notebooks.
-We include html, pdf, and ipynb versions of each example.
+This project shows Rmarkdown(Rmd) examples based on R and Python that can be converted to ipynb files for Google Colab or Jupyter Notebooks.
+We include html, pdf, and ipynb versions of each example file.

 The examples are shown at the pages link for this project:

 [Rmarkdown Colab Google Docs](https://calvinw.gitlab.io/rmarkdown-colab-google-docs/)

-Each Rmd file can be rendered to the following formats if desired:
+Each Rmd file can be rendered as the following formats:
 1. html
 1. pdf
-1. Colab Notebook (ipynb)
-1. Jupyter Notebook (ipynb)
+1. ipynb (Colab or Jupyter)

 R's rmarkdown and knitr packages are used to render the html and pdf versions from the corresponding Rmd.
-Then ipynb versions are created by using [pandoc](https://pandoc.org/) to convert from markdown (md) version to the ipynb.
+The ipynb versions are created by using [pandoc](https://pandoc.org/) to convert from markdown (md) version to the ipynb.
 This is possible since recent versions of pandoc can create ipynb from markdown [see example](https://pandoc.org/try/?text=---%0Atitle%3A+%22Calculator%22%0Ajupyter%3A%0A++kernelspec%3A%0A++++display_name%3A+R%0A++++language%3A+R%0A++++name%3A+ir%0A---%0A%23+Lorem+ipsum%0A%0A**Lorem+ipsum**+dolor+sit+amet%2C+consectetur+adipiscing+elit.+Nunc+luctus%0Abibendum+felis+dictum+sodales.%0A%0A%60%60%60+code%0Aa%3C-3%0Ab%3C-4%0Aa%0Ab%0A%60%60%60%0A**Lorem+ipsum**+dolor+sit+amet%2C+consectetur+adipiscing+elit.+Nunc+luctus%0Abibendum+felis+dictum+sodales.%0A%0A%60%60%60+code%0Aplot(runif(20))%0A%60%60%60&from=markdown&to=ipynb).

+We include a new RMarkdown output format called ipynb_format, which is described in the file ipynb_format.R.

-Once the ipynb files are committed to a Gitlab (or Github) repo they can then be opened in [Google Colab](https://colab.research.google.com/) or in [Binder](https://mybinder.org/).
+Once the ipynb files are committed to a Gitlab (or Github) repo they can then be opened in [Google Colab](https://colab.research.google.com/) or as a Jupyter notebook for example in [Binder](https://mybinder.org/).
 We display each notebook in the Jupyter notebook viewer and from there they may be opened in Binder if desired.

 We currently mirror this repo to a [github repo](https://github.com/calvinw/rmarkdown-colab-google-docs) since Google Colab, and Binder are able to open ipynb files stored in github repos.